clerisy47/Compliance_Gap_Detector_and_Policy_Analyzer/README.md

 ### Report Generation:

 - A comprehensive report is generated, showing areas where internal policies are lacking or need improvement.
 This report includes visualizations (e.g., tables, charts) that help illustrate the gaps.

+## License
+This project is open-source and available under the MIT License.
+See the [LICENSE](https://github.com/clerisy47/Compilance_Gap_Detector_and_Policy_Analyzer/blob/main/LICENSE) file for more information.